 Roasted ratatouille vegetables

-- Preheat oven to 450 deg F. Line 2 baking sheets with aluminum foil.
+- Preheat oven to 425F deg F. Line 2 baking sheets with aluminum foil.

 - Chop eggplant, zucchini, bell peppers and onion into 1/2" size pieces.

-- Place in a large bowl and drizzle with olive oil.
+- Place all vegetables and garlic in a large bowl and drizzle with olive oil.
 Toss with a spatula or with your hands to coat evenly.
 Add more oil if vegetables look dry.

 - Divide the vegetables between the 2 baking sheets and spread them in a single layer.
 Do not overcrowd the sheets or the vegetables will not caramelize properly.